 "...In the eight months which we spent there,

 I filled one sketchbook with minutely detailed drawings...."

 Narrated by a "Bay Area Figurative" painter, Dorothy Abrona McCrae is a lexia-based electronic manuscript in which the details of the narrator's life are intertwined with a past that is disclosed through descriptions of her work.
 The story is set in her studio/residence in the California Gold Country foothills.
 It was the first narrative in a series of works about the lives of Dorothy Abrona McCrae and San Francisco Gallery owner Sid Seibelman.
 This is a favorite work with readers, and every month it garners a substantial number of views.

-Part-time Faculty, School of the Art Institute of Chicago, 2018-; Digital Studies Fellow, DSC, Rutgers University Camden, 2016-2017; Visiting Lecturer: Princeton University, Electronic Literature: Lineage, Theory, and Contemporary Practice, Fall 2014; Visiting Lecturer/Distinguished Fellow: Princeton University, Social Media: History, Poetics, and Practice, Fall 2013.
-2019 CV, Short CV
+Lecturer, School of the Art Institute of Chicago, 2018-; Digital Studies Fellow, DSC, Rutgers University Camden, 2016-2017; Visiting Lecturer: Princeton University, Electronic Literature: Lineage, Theory, and Contemporary Practice, Fall 2014; Visiting Lecturer/Distinguished Fellow: Princeton University, Social Media: History, Poetics, and Practice, Fall 2013.
+Social Media Archeology and Poetics,

 Foreword, New Media Futures

 The Rise of Women in the Digital Arts, edited by Donna Cox et al., University of Illinois Press, 2018